aws-samples/redshift-immersionday-labs/lab8/README.md

 ;
 ```

-Now find the retail price for each customer
+6. Find the retail price for each customer

 ```
 SELECT cust.c_name,